Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <figcaption><strong>Concerns mechanism.</strong></figcaption>
 </figure>

-This mechanism gives the team a way to raise concerns about the current team consensus so they can be discussed.
-This helps to make the actual team’s consensus about the system explicit.
+This mechanism gives the team a way to raise concerns about the current team’s consensus so they can be discussed.
+It also helps to make the actual team’s consensus about the system explicit.

 We find the <b>concerns mechanism</b> very interesting because it:

 - Fosters technical conversations.
 - Serves as a space to manage conflicts and reach new agreements that make the current team’s consensus explicit.
 - Helps to transmit knowledge.
-- Detects waste.
+- Detects waste in the part of the software value stream comprising development to delivery.

-The concerns raised by the team members while working on the system gave us a way to detect waste in the whole software value stream from development to delivery.
 We had found a way to sense the dynamics of the system.

 The concerns mechanism is a [kaizen](https://en.wikipedia.org/wiki/Kaizen) process enriched with information from the people actually involved in the actual work.
 It helps to apply several [Lean Software Development](https://en.wikipedia.org/wiki/Lean_software_development) principles, such as, [Eliminate waste](https://en.wikipedia.org/wiki/Lean_software_development#Eliminate_waste), [Amplify Learning](https://en.wikipedia.org/wiki/Lean_software_development#Amplify_learning) and  [Empower the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).

 Our goal was not only to improve the developers’ experience by creating an environment, practices, architecture and infrastructure in which the team members could learn and work better and with less stress<a href="#nota7"><sup>[7]</sup></a>, we also wanted to develop the team’s technical skills.

-The concerns mechanism can also be a great coaching tool.
-Since the technical coaches were outnumbered by the team members<a href="#nota8"><sup>[8]</sup></a>, the concerns mechanism also provided us a space to solve team members’ doubts and raise our own concerns about design decisions.
-This made the concerns mechanism an additional opportunity to coach the team after the fact, which complemented other live coaching activities, such as, the ensemble and pair programming sessions we had with the team.
+The concerns mechanism can be a great coaching tool.
+Since the technical coaches were outnumbered by the team members<a href="#nota8"><sup>[8]</sup></a>, the concerns mechanism provided us a space to solve team members’ doubts and raise our own concerns about design decisions.
+This made it an additional after-the-fact coaching tool, which complemented other live coaching activities, such as, the ensemble and pair programming sessions we had with the team.

-In this context, the discussion of concerns, especially at the beginning of our work with the different teams, made more emphasis on learning than on reaching consensus.
-Later the emphasis changed as the team was more mature.
-The idea was that once we leave, the team could keep on using the concerns mechanism to reach consensus and detect caring work.
+In this coaching context, the discussion of concerns made more emphasis on learning than on reaching consensus, especially at the beginning of our work with the team.
+Later, as the team was more mature, the emphasis changed.
+The idea was that once we leave, the team could keep on using the concerns mechanism on their own to reach consensus and detect caring work.

 <figure>